ibm-cloud-docs/Cloudant/couchdb/support-couchdb.md

 1. Go to the [{{site.data.keyword.cloud}} Support Center](https://cloud.ibm.com/unifiedsupport/supportcenter), and click **Create a case**.
 2. Choose {{site.data.keyword.cloudant_short_notm}} from the list of products.
 3. In the Subject field, type "Apache CouchDB:" followed by a short description of the issue.
-4. In the Description field, include as much detail as possible on the issue.
-The following list includes the minimum amount of information that is required:
+4. In the Description field, include as much detail as possible on the issue. <br>The following list includes the minimum amount of information that is required:
   - Versions of Apache CouchDB, OS, or any Kubernetes environment.
   - CRN of the Extension for Apache CouchDB instance to verify support entitlement.
 The CRN can be found in the Manage instance page.
 Support is not provided without including the CRN.
   - Details of the issues.
-5. Attach any relevant logs or screen captures.
+5. Attach any relevant logs or screen captures.<br>
   For customers who deploy Apache CouchDB in containerized environments, provide the following details:
   - Version of the Operator for Apache CouchDB that is deployed.
   - YAML files that are related to the deployment of the following Kubernetes resources - couchdbcluster, formation, stateful set, pods, and configmap.
   - Logs of CouchDB container, management container, and operator container.
   - Contents found on the CouchDB pod in the following files - /conf/couchdb/user.ini, /conf/couchdb/local.ini, /conf/couchdb/clouseau.ini, and /conf/couchdb/vm.args.
-6. Under Resources, select the Extension for Apache CouchDB instance for support entitlement, which has a {{site.data.keyword.cloudant_short_notm}} logo.
+6. Under Resources, select the Extension for Apache CouchDB instance for support entitlement, which has an {{site.data.keyword.cloudant_short_notm}} logo.
 7. Click **Continue**.
 8. Click **Submit case**.